stanzinofree/kcsi/README.md

 - `kcsi describe node` - Describe a node
 - `kcsi describe configmap` - Describe a configmap
 - `kcsi describe secret` - Describe a secret

+**Delete Commands (with safety confirmation):**
+- `kcsi delete pod` - Delete a pod with confirmation prompt
+- `kcsi delete service` - Delete a service with confirmation
+- `kcsi delete deployment` - Delete a deployment with confirmation
+- `kcsi delete configmap` - Delete a configmap with confirmation
+- `kcsi delete secret` - Delete a secret with confirmation
+- All delete commands support `--force` flag to skip confirmation

 **Other Commands:**
 - `kcsi logs` - Get pod logs with full kubectl flags support (-f, --tail, -p, -c)